fluendo/CrashpadDemo/README.md

 add_compile_definitions(CRASHPAD_HANDLER_DIR=\"${CMAKE_BINARY_DIR}\")
 ```

-This section creates the executable crashpaddemo, links it with the Crashpad client library, and sets the C++ standard to C++17.
-Additionally, it defines compiler variables for the crashpad_handler executable name and its directory based on the operating system.
+This section creates the executable crashpaddemo and links it with the Crashpad client library.
+Additionally, it defines compiler variables for the crashpad_handler executable name and its directory to be used by the application.

-### Post-Build Actions
+### Generate debug symbols with a post-build action

 ```cmake
 # Generate symbols using generate_symbols.py